¸´ÔÓÐÔÎÄÕª NO£º2003.20

 canopies has led to speculation that numerous arboreal ant taxa feed

 principally as "herbivores" of plant and insect exudates.
-Based on nitrogen
+Based on

 (N) isotope ratios of plants, known herbivores, arthropod predators, and